RAW

 lost the reference to Creole Records after the split

-RAWs 26 and 31 along with a reissue of RAW-3.
-Thanks to James Denholm for the second scan, to
+RAWs 26 and 31 along with another reissue of RAW-3; it seems to have been the

-Nicholas Hough for the fourth, to Simon Hughes for the sixth and seventh, and to Robert Bowes for the scan of the plain white label (8), which
+for the fourth, to Simon Hughes for the sixth and eighth, and to Robert Bowes

 Copyright 2006 Robert Lyons.